FREAC/PyUTM/README.md

 For a discussion regarding the benefits of using the US National Grid, see this awesome document.

+#### Version 0.1

-The following features are currently in development but not yet supported:
+The following features are currently in development, but not yet supported in the current version:
+- UTM coordinates
 - Locations requiring UPS grid references
-- Exceptions to the grid zones in UTM
+- Exceptions to grid zones in UTM
-- UTM coordinates

 ## Table of Contents